 During the year under review, the Compensation Committee was composed of Mr Clay Brendish (Chairman); Dr Keyu Jin; Mr Guillaume Pictet; and Ms Maria Ramos.
 The members are all non-executive directors and, without exception, indisputably independent in character and judgment.
-To assist it in its deliberations, the Committee may draw on support from the Group's internal specialists and external advisors.
-Meetings of the Committee are held as necessary but at least three per annum and typically last one to two hours.
-During the year under review, the Committee met on four occasions and invited other managers or external advisors four times.
+To assist it in its deliberations, the Committee may draw on support from the Group's internal specialists and external advisors, whose role is explained in the Company's Compensation report from page 62.
+Meetings of the Committee are held as necessary but at least four per annum and typically last one to two hours.
+During the year under review, the Committee met on eleven occasions and invited other managers or external advisors ten times.